optimizacija/advent-of-code-2021/README.md

 # Contact

 I started looking into branching off from Typescript development into Rust programming.
 I am a lifelong learner and diving into the unknown is my one true passion.
-As Socrates once said,
+Socrates once said,

 *"Education is the kindling of a flame, not the filling of a vessel"*.